Environmental, Social and

 Product & Service Quality

 As a temperature-controlled supply chain provider to the life sciences industry, Cryoport must comply with the safe transportation of regulated hazardous materials.
 As a result, we have designed and developed several features in its various products to comply with US DOT, IATA, ICAO, and other regulatory and guidance bodies.
 Additionally, safety warnings are included in our product labeling as well as our manuals.
-Our products are designed to conform to the following standards (where applicable):
+Our products are designed to conform to various standards, including from among the following (where applicable):

 • ISO 13485 (Section 7.3 Design and Development, ISO, QMS)